Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/DEVLOG-Andy.md

 ### 2025-05-27
 Finished locking mechanism in class.
 Finished clearing rows at home and also added a grid and ghost blocks to make playing easier.

+### 2025-05-28
+Finished hold pieces in class.
+Finished ticks at home.
+Need to add end behavior tomorrow, and ideally fix O-piece rotation and add rotation kicks (not in MVP).